vxmpycl1t/Drag-Race-Simulator/README.md

 * You need to put a link that ends with .jpg or .png
 * For your custom queens that you already have there just update them.
 * **For more questions send me a DM in Discord!**
+# 03/24/2022
+* Added Drag Race España S2 Queens with basic stats
+* Added UK vs The World Format
+* Added All Stars 3 Returning Format (Kitty Girl Groups)
+* Fixed some bugs with disqualified, injured or quitter queens.

 # 03/21/2022
 * Added Queens of Comedy Returning Challenge
 * Added All Stars 3 Jury Twist Finale
 * Double crownings are less possible to happen that they used to
 * Bottom 6 episode now requires 6 queens that flopped or did bad in the challenge (And at least 9 queens competing at the moment)
 * Added Custom Queens Images (You need to put a link that ends with .png or .jpg)

-# 03/16/2022
-* Added Episodes where no one wins a challenge
-* Added Episodes where there are no bottoms
-* Added 6-way lipsyncs
-* Lipstick Choices in Contestant Progress for Lipsync for your Legacy Format

 # Working on
 Currently I'm working on returning challenges (AS3 and S7)